 - Confidential: Business data that can cause harm to Microsoft if overshared.

 - Highly confidential: Business data that would cause extensive harm to Microsoft if overshared.

 Tagging data classification in Azure

 Resource tags are a good approach for metadata storage, and you can use these tags to apply data classification information to deployed resources.
 Although tagging cloud assets by classification isn't a replacement for a formal data classification process, it provides a valuable tool for managing resources and applying policy.
-Azure Information Protection is an excellent solution to help you classify data itself, regardless of where it resides (on-premises, in Azure, or somewhere else).
+Microsoft Purview Information Protection (formerly Microsoft Information Protection) helps you discover, classify, and protect sensitive information wherever it lives or travels.
 Consider it as part of an overall classification strategy.

 Take action by defining and tagging assets with a defined data classification.

 - Choose one of the actionable governance guides for examples of applying tags across your portfolio.

 - Review the recommended naming and tagging conventions to define a more comprehensive tagging standard.

 - For additional information on resource tagging in Azure, see Use tags to organize your Azure resources and management hierarchy.

 Learn more about the Five Disciplines of Cloud Governance.